-Student will acquire necessary skills related to plant taxonomy and systematic also in depth coverage of algal, moss, and Ferns.
+- 1. Acquire necessary skills related to plant taxonomy and systematic also in depth coverage of algal, moss, and Fungi. - 2.
+Training about various taxonomic evidences and how to prepare herbarium sheets.

 General Introduction to Plant Systematics: Taxonomy, Classification and Biological nomenclature; use of dichotomous taxonomic keys, Tree of life, Basic Latin used in systematics, Concepts of species and hierarchical taxa, Speciation: Allopatry, Sympatry, Parapatry and Peripatry; Reproductive isolation mechanisms, The species problem, International Code of Botanic Nomenclature (ICN): principles of priority, typification, effective and valid publications; voucher specimens in plant systematics, herbarium vouchers and herbariums, the tree of life with special focus on kingdom plantae